trends

 You can’t get much more playful than rainbow unicorns and dragons.
 Playful, character-driven fantasy designs — unapologetically quirky and often driven by TikTok virality — are attracting younger buyers who prefer fun and freedom over anatomical realism.

-As millennials and Gen Z move out and settle into their own homes, they’re also incorporating more of their sensual lifestyle in their home with sex positioning gear that blends seamlessly into their homes.
+As millennials and Gen Z move out, they’re also incorporating more of their sensual lifestyle in their home with sex positioning gear that blends in seamlessly.

 “Pieces that look like ottomans, benches, or loungers but deliver better angles and support,” said Larivière.
 “Products that serve dual purposes (everyday seating and intimacy enhancement), ship quickly in flat-pack formats, and integrate modern interior design trends will see rapid adoption.
 Modular wedge and ramp systems — especially compact, stackable, or travel-friendly sets — are also poised for strong growth as entry-level, approachable positioning tools.”